alexmaina/solutions/README.md

 > Table1. posts

-The desired results is an array with the following structure:
+The desired results according to the question is an array with the following structure:

     ['2019-11-10' AND '2019-11-13'] => Array